Fantom-Factory/afSlim/readme.md

     /!
 This is a HTML comment

-    | Use -- to execute Fantom code
+    // Use -- to execute Fantom code
     -- echo("Hello Pips!")

-    | Use == to print the result of a fantom expression
-    == "Hello " + ctx["name"] + "!"
+    // Use == to print the result of a Fantom expression == "Hello " + ctx["name"] + "!"

     // Use $(...) notation to embed Fantom expressions